-To verify if a provider of health care services is subject to suspension from participation in the Medi-Cal program, go to: https://files.medi-cal.ca.gov/pubsdoco/SandILanding.asp.
-This would be due to:

-- Been convicted of a felony; - Been convicted of a misdemeanor involving fraud, abuse of the Medi-Cal program or any patient, or otherwise substantially related to the qualifications, functions, or duties of a provider of service; - Been suspended from the federal Medicare or Medicaid programs for any reasons; - Lost or surrendered a license, certificate, or approval to provide health care; or - Breached a contractual agreement with the Department that explicitly specifies inclusion on this list as a consequence of the breach, verification can be access by clicking on the link.
+- o Exclusion Authorities - To verify if a provider of health care services is subject to suspension from participation in the Medi-Cal program, go HERE. - o This may be due to the following: - Been convicted of a felony; - Been convicted of a misdemeanor involving fraud, abuse of the Medi-Cal program or any patient, or otherwise substantially related to the qualifications, functions, or duties of a provider of service; - Been suspended from the federal Medicare or Medicaid programs for any reasons; - Lost or surrendered a license, certificate, or approval to provide health care; or - Breached a contractual agreement with the Department that explicitly specifies inclusion on this list as a consequence of the breach, verification can be access by clicking on the link.